ept-team/equinor-ctf-2022/writeups/Forensics/1337 Security Authority/coldboots/README.md

 ![Well look at that.](pypykatz_dump.png "Well look at that.")

-The NTLM password hash is stored in the "LM" field, as shown for jacobs user above.
+The NTLM password hash is stored in the "NT" field, as shown for jacobs user above.
 We can probably assume that he knows his own password, but let's check the hash against a database like [Crackstation](https://crackstation.net/) to be sure.

 ![Kapow.](crackstation.png "Kapow.")